AISaturdaysLagos/C9-team-nwapa/README.md

 ## 📊 Dataset
 **Source:** [Lagos State Rooftop Solar Potential Mapping Dataset](https://energydata.info/dataset/lagos-state-rooftop-solar-potential-mapping)
 This open dataset provides detailed information on rooftop geometry and solar potential for buildings across Lagos State, Nigeria.
+Both the original and preprocessed datasets are included for reproducibility and transparency.
 It includes attributes such as:
 - Surface Area
 - Potential Installable Area